What Is Lupus?

 Quick Lupus Facts

 While lupus is not well known or understood, it is far more common than better known diseases such as leukemia and multiple sclerosis.
 Without early diagnosis and treatment, lupus can be severely debilitating, even deadly.
+Our blog page has information on many different topics relating to lupus, please find them by clicking here.

 Here are a few quick facts about lupus: